-ACCT 3900 Not-For-Profit Accounting
+ACCT 3900 Not-For-Profit Accounting 3-0-3 Prerequisite: ACCT 2102 with a grade of "C" or better.

-Prerequisite: ACCT 2102.
 A study of fund theory and practice.
-Accounting for governmental entities, educational organizations and other not-for-profit entities are examined.
+Accounting for governmental entities, educational organizations and other not-forprofit entities are examined.

 ACCT 4220 Advanced Accounting